napit-apps/green-agile-guide/docs/metrics/product-management.md

 ---
 layout: default
-title: Green Product Backlog Metrics
+title: Product Management
 nav_order: 1
 parent:  Metrics & Impact
-permalink: /metrics/green-product-backlog
+permalink: /metrics/product-management
 ---

-# Green Product Backlog Metrics
+# Product Management

 This section provides an overview of all **Green Product Backlog** metrics.
 These metrics help assess transparency, strategic alignment, and the sustainable impact of backlog items.
 They support teams in making value-based, impact-oriented decisions and ensure that sustainability considerations are embedded directly into product planning and refinement.